Scholars Learning Community

-If you desire to be part of something, to belong, then you will enjoy our Community of Scholarswhere you will have the opportunity to work and socialize with the best and brightest on the planet.
+If you desire to be part of something, to belong, then you will enjoy our Scholars Learning Community, where you will have the opportunity to live with other Scholars, and to work and socialize with the best and brightest on the planet.

-Freshmen: All freshman Scholars are required to live in and participate in the Scholars Learning Community located in Endicott Hall in the Newing College residential community at Binghamton University.
-Scholars live in double rooms (2 beds) with semi-private baths in several areas of the building.
-Endicott Hall and all of Newing College is the newest residential community on campus and consists of a Collegiate Center with a new dining hall, student lounge, student support services, classrooms, co-rec field and more.
+All freshman Scholars are required to live in and participate in the Scholars Learning Community, located in the Newing College residential community (see photos below).
+Scholars typically live in double rooms (two beds) with semi-private baths on an entire floor consisting of Scholars students in two of Newing's buildings.
+Approximately 400 students live in each Newing College building, so there are many opportunities to make connections with both Scholars and non-Scholar students.
+Newing College is one of the newest residential community on campus and consists of a Collegiate Center with a new dining hall, student lounge, student support services, classrooms, co-rec field and more.
 All freshmen Scholars take a class together, SCHL127, to enhance the Community of Scholars experience.
-Scholars are also offered academic, social, and professional programming within the Learning Community.
+Scholars are also offered academic, social and professional programming within the Learning Community.

-Non-freshmen may opt to remain living in Endicott Hall in a Scholars Learning Community cluster with other Scholars of the same year if desired.
+Non-freshmen may opt to remain living in a Scholars Learning Community cluster with other Scholars of the same year if desired.

 Scholars Graduate Assistant

 Each year a graduating Scholar is hired as a Teaching Assistant (Graduate Assistant) (GA) in the Scholars Program.
-The Scholars GA helps teach SCHL127 and SCHL227, helps oversee the programming aspects of the Scholars Learning Community, and acts as an advisor for freshmen Scholars.
+The Scholars GA helps teach SCHL127 and SCHL227, helps oversee the programming aspects of the Scholars Learning Community and acts as an adviser for freshmen Scholars.

 Scholars Resident Assistants (RA)

 All residential communities have students living on each floor called Resident Assistants (RAs).
 RAs are there to assist fellow students in many different ways.
-Unique to the Scholars Learning Community, is that Endicott Hall has several Resident Assistants who are also Scholars, and will be able to assist with the usual student situations, but also has the perspective of what it is like to be a Scholar.
+Unique to the Scholars Learning Community is that the Scholars Learning Community has several Resident Assistants who are also Scholars, and will be able to assist with the usual student situations, but also has the perspective of what it is like to be a Scholar.

 Living/Learning Resident Director (RD) and Assistant Resident Coordinator (ARC)

-All residential communities have several professionals with a Bachelors or Masters degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators.
+All residential communities have several professionals with a Bachelor's or Master's degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators (ARC).
 RDs and ARCs are there to assist students in many different ways.
-Unique to the Scholars Learning Community, is an RD and ARC who are dedicated to the concept of a Community of Scholars and the Scholars Learning Community.
+Unique to the Scholars Learning Community, are an RD and ARC who are dedicated to the concept of the Scholars Learning Community.